POLICIES AND PROCEDURES

 3.25 - ACTIONS OF HOUSEHOLD MEMBERS OR AFFILIATED INDIVIDUALS

 If any member of a Market Partner’s immediate household engages in any activity which, if performed by the Market Partner, would violate any provision of the Agreement, such activity will be deemed a violation by the Market Partner and MONAT may take disciplinary action pursuant to these Policies and Procedures against the Market Partner.
 Similarly, if any individual associated in any way with a Business Entity (collectively “affiliated individual”) violates the Agreement, such action (s) will be deemed a violation by the entity, and MONAT may take disciplinary action against the Business Entity.

 3.26 - REQUEST FOR RECORDS

 Records are available online at no additional charge in the Market Partner’s back-office account.
-Any request from a Market Partner for copies of invoices, applications, Market Partner Activity Reports, or other records will require a fee of $2.00 per page per copy.
-This fee covers the expense of mailing and time required to research files and make copies of the records.
+Any request from a Market Partner for copies of invoices, Market Partner Activity Reports, or other records may be requested via MONAT Customer Service.

 3.27 - ROLL-UP OF MARKETING ORGANISATION